 Active duty service members can provide a recent Leave and Earnings Statement (LES) as a record of employment and income.
 Lenders will often need the LES to be dated no more than 120 days prior to the mortgage.

 In addition to their regular military pay, active duty service members may be able to count other income types toward mortgage qualification.
-Basic Allowance for Housing (BAH) is among the most common and well-known.
+Using BAH income for a mortgage is among the most common and well-known.

 Let’s take a look at a few other types of military income that might be able to help you buy a home.

-Allowances for subsistence and clothing appear on the Leave & Earnings Statement and can be considered as effective income toward a mortgage.
+Allowances for subsistence and clothing appear on the Leave and Earnings Statement and can be considered as effective income toward a mortgage.